Xilmi/Rotp-Fusion/DetailedChanges.md

 2025.04.06 (BR)
 - Fixed the governor who sometimes mistakenly abandoned poor colonies.
 - Updated some deprecated methods.
+- Disabling the council meeting mid-game will also hide the "Next Council" date from being displayed.

 2025.04.05 (BR)
 - Added some installation instructions.